 Inbox - got an antipattern you think needs documenting? add it here with a brief one sentence summary and maybe someone will start a page on it.

 - plumbing-first-antipattern - when web developers design something from protocols/formats up (including naming, e.g. "RSS-based Twitter"), rather than the UX/design down.
+It is a common subset of the solution-in-search-of-a-problem-antipattern.

 - field-of-pipe-dreams-antipattern - perhaps a special case of the plumbing-first-antipattern, the "field of pipe dreams" antipattern is a phrasal portmanteau (phrasemanteau?) that references the movie "Field of Dreams" and the common expression "Pipe dream" to encapsulate the hope or expression that "If you [only] build the plumbing (pipes), they (the developers, users, etc.) will come", a derivative of a quote from the movie, implying its unlikelihood by referencing "pipe dream", something that "will not likely work; a near impossibility", due to its focus on pipes/"plumbing".